imhicihu/Digitalizacion-workflow/README.md

 ### What is this repository for? ###

 * Quick summary
-     - Good practices plus some workflow enhancements.
+     - Good practices plus some workflow enhancements.Essentially, a _checklist_.
 * Version
 	- 1.0